Reporter at Dow Jones in Barcelona, Spain.

-In 2014-2015, Lombardi was a Fulbright grantee and graduate student in the journalism and public affairs program, with a concentration in the investigative track, at American University in Washington, D.C.
+In 2014-2015, Pietro was a Fulbright grantee and graduate student in the journalism and public affairs program, with a concentration in the investigative track, at American University in Washington, D.C.
 He was also the Investigative Reporting Workshop‘s Graduate Fellow and an intern on The Washington Post investigative unit.

 Lombardi has a bachelor’s degree in communications and a master’s degree in multimedia journalism and new information professions, both obtained with honors.